-Tommy Ford ’12 reacts after finishing sixth in his second run of the men’s giant slalom Saturday.
+Tommy Ford ’12 finishes sixth in his second run of the men’s giant slalom Saturday.
 Ford finished 20th overall.
-(AP Photo)

 Despite finishing 20th in the men’s giant slalom on Sunday, Tommy Ford ’12 told his hometown newspaper that he’s relishing his return to the Olympics.

 Ford finished 26th in the giant slalom in 2010 but missed the 2014 Games after what many considered a career-ending injury.

 “I was in Vancouver and pretty overwhelmed, and here I’m able to enjoy it and be a part of it,” he told the Journal Statesman.
 “It’s definitely a special event and I’ve learned to appreciate that more and more.”

 Canada coach Laura Schuler talks to the team during the gold-medal game of the women's world hockey championships in 2017.
 (AP Photo)

 Dartmouth hockey coach Laura Schuler is making history in Pyeongchang.
 She’s the first Olympic athlete to coach a Canadian team at the Games, having competed on a silver-medal-winning hockey team in Nagano in 1998.